What do you do with your collection of karate belts?

 6. Ace Martial Arts Supply Belt Display

-This Karate belt rack from Ace Martial Arts Supply also offers a solid frame.
+This Karate belt holder from Ace Martial Arts Supply also offers a solid frame.
 The finish is a bit darker, giving it a more natural wood tone look.

 The wood slats are 1 ⅞” and the included elastic straps make it easy to mount your belts.
 The display rack can hold up to 10 belts.